Tuesday, Feb. 17, 2015

 Directions and Parking Instructions

 Contestants, teachers, and guests should plan to arrive at the Batte Fine Arts Center before 10:45 a.m.
 Due to the closing of a section of Camden Road near the main entrance to the University, we suggest the following alternate route to the Batte Fine Arts Center.
 Traveling east from Monroe or Charlotte on Highway 74, attendees should turn left on North Main Street at the second set of lights in Wingate.
 They should then proceed one-fourth mile and turn right onto Oak Street (opposite the Levine College of Health Sciences on the left).
 The Batte Center is a block down the street on the right.
 Those traveling by car should park in the parking lots immediately to the right and north of the Batte Center.
 Bus drivers should drop off students and teachers at the front entrance to the Batte Center.
-Campus Security personnel will be on hand to direct bus drivers to the football stadium off Camden Road where they will park the buses.
-A shuttle will be available to transport drivers to and from the Batte Center during the day.
+Campus Security personnel will be on hand to direct bus drivers to the parking area for buses.
 (Please refer to the campus map on the Wingate University web page at http://www.wingate.edu/campus-map/.)

 Schedule of Events on the Day of the Competition